eristoddle/zen-notebook/README.md

 * Fix today button
 * Warn to save content on close is no file exists
 * Make persistent storage agnostic
-* Create services of sound and storage
+* Create services of sound
 * Dates with content don't highlight until after a click on the calendar
 * Clicks on calendar don't change word counts
 * Intercept copy and paste to remove any html markup
-* Create a more complex parser so saved content fits format: text, markdown, etc.
 * Add Markua support
 * Create Leanpub component
 * Possible json/folder mode switch which will save work in one json file or separate text files with meta data files
-*
+* Add self updating and update version in release script
+* Create application service that can map key codes events to functions in application and component

 ##Futute Roadmap